0x-cde/Threat-Hunting-with-KQL/Queries/Mail-Operations-by-Azure-Apps-and-Users-via-Microsoft-Graph.md

 ## Additional Info

-During testing I noticed that a lot of legitimate user activity generates Graph requests, and filtering out by checking the user agent was an easy way.User Agents are not an optimal way to filter activity since they can be easily manipulated.
+During testing I noticed that a lot of legitimate user activity generates Graph requests, and filtering out by checking the user agent was an easy way.
+User Agents are not an optimal way to filter activity since they can be easily manipulated.
 The user agent _TeamsMiddleTier/1.0a$*+_ is also expected, since it is a known useragent for Teams backend operations.

 Depending on your threat hunting appetite, you might want to add to search for the action _"/mailFolders"_ as well.
 This will display lookups that are made for specific folders, but keep in mind that results will increase drastically.